hyjtool/shadowsocksr/README.md

 Check all the options via `-h`.

-You can also use a configuration file instead (recommend), move to "~/shadowsocksr" and edit the file "user-config.json", then move to "~/shadowsocksr/shadowsocks" again, just run:
+You can also use a configuration file instead (recommend): move to "~/shadowsocksr" and edit the file "user-config.json", then move to "~/shadowsocksr/shadowsocks" again, just run:

     python server.py